slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 [No output!]
 ```

-I downloaded netcat on the box but I didn't get any callback when I try to execute it.
-When I looked at the filesystem mounts I saw that the temporary locations are all mounted as `noexec` so I can't run any binary that I upload there.
+I download netcat on the box but I don't get any callback when I try to execute it.
+When I look at the filesystem mounts I see that the temporary locations are all mounted as `noexec` so I can't run any binary that I upload there.

 ```
 > mount